cxnoii/Earthquake_Monitor/README.md

 The radius of the circles drawn on the map indicate it's relative _magnitude_, while the _depth_ of the earthquake corresponds to the color of the circles.
 Values closer to green occured closer to the surface, increasing in depth as we approach red.

-## Map Creation
+## Leaflet Libraries
 Javascript's leaflet.js library was used in conjunction with OpenStreetMap's tile layers to create this application.
+After making requests to the USGS API, the parameters of interest are saved as variables where they will be passed into Leaflet's _circleMarker_ function to create a circle on the map with an earthquake's given coordinates.
+The following leaflet libraries are a sample of what was used in this project.

+*  _L.tileLayer_
+* _L.circleMarker_
+* _.bindpopup_
+* _L.geoJSON_
+* _L.control.layers_
+* _L.control.legend_

 ## Resources
 * [USGS Earthquake Data](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)